quickwit-oss/quickwit/docs/reference/aggregation.md

 ```

 #### Document count error
 In Quickwit, we have one segment per split.
+Therefore the results returned from a split, is equivalent to results returned from a segment.
-To improve performance, results from one split are cut off at `segment_size`.
+To improve performance, results from one split are cut off at `split_size`.
 When combining results of multiple splits, terms that
 don't make it in the top n of a result from a split increase the theoretical upper bound error by lowest
 term-count.

-Even with a larger `segment_size` value, doc_count values for a terms aggregation may be
+Even with a larger `split_size` value, doc_count values for a terms aggregation may be
 approximate.
 As a result, any sub-aggregations on the terms aggregation may also be approximate.
 `sum_other_doc_count` is the number of documents that didn’t make it into the the top size
 terms.
 If this is greater than 0, you can be sure that the terms agg had to throw away some
 buckets, either because they didn’t fit into `size` on the root node or they didn’t fit into
-`segment_size` on the leaf node.
+`split_size` on the leaf node.

 #### Per bucket document count error
 If you set the `show_term_doc_count_error` parameter to true, the terms aggregation will include
 doc_count_error_upper_bound, which is an upper bound to the error on the doc_count returned by
-each segment.
-It’s the sum of the size of the largest bucket on each segment that didn’t fit
+each split.
+It’s the sum of the size of the largest bucket on each split that didn’t fit
-into segment_size.
+into `split_size`.

 #### Parameters